htruong/htruong.github.io/notable-hackable-devices.md

 The router that is "just good enough."
 Runs every pioneering open-source firmware ever and is still good being a six-year-old device.

+## Game Consoles & Handhelds

+### Sony PS3 (2006)

+The PS3 was advertised as a console that can run Linux, and [could do some serious computing](PlayStation 3 cluster).
+Then Sony removed the functionality.
+Then people got mad and added it back again.
+Then some guy by the name Geohot got sued and [made a video for it](https://www.youtube.com/watch?v=9iUvuaChDEg).

+### Microsoft Original Xbox (2001)

+The Original XBox is a x86 PC in disguise and has [a book dedicated to hacking it](http://hackingthexbox.com/).
+Even being a 16 year old system, it is probably still one of the best cheap readymade systems that you could buy for retro emulation.
+The Raspberry Pi is also a good emulation system, except for the cumbersome controller set-up.

+### Other notable devices

+Sony PSP, Nintendo Wii, Nintendo DS/2DS/3DS, Microsoft XBox 360, Microsoft Xbox Kinect

 ## Development boards

 ### Raspberry Pi 3 (2016)

 Tried-and-true device for millions of makers worldwide, the Raspberry Pi 3 is the definite device to have if you want to start hacking.
+It does everything and runs everything.

 ### Arduino Uno (2010)